 - 4. The patient has a diagnosis of neuronal ceroid lipofuscinosis type 2 (CLN2) disease/ tripeptidyl peptidase 1 (TPP1) deficiency evidenced by at least ONE of the following: - a.
-BOTH of the following: - Deficient TPP1 enzyme activity in leukocytes, fibroblasts, or dried blood spots AND - ii.Normal activity of ≥1 appropriate control enzyme (e.g., PPT1 and/or â-galactosidase)
+BOTH of the following: - i.
+Deficient TPP1 enzyme activity in leukocytes, fibroblasts, or dried blood spots b.
+Identification of 2 pathogenic variants/mutations in trans (i.e. separate parental alleles) in the TPP1/CLN2 gene

+AND - ii.Normal activity of ≥1 appropriate control enzyme (e.g., PPT1 and/or â-galactosidase)